ifeegoo/BackGitLabUp/README.md

 ### NOTE

-I recommand you using the third party shell command tool, such as iTerm 2, which has been test for more than 800 repositories with more than 100GB data about in 12 hours.
+I recommand you using the third party shell command tool, such as iTerm 2, which has been test for more than 800 repositories with more than 100GB data about in 12 hours on macOS.

 **Make sure the network of GitLab server and your macOS are both stable and online during backup.**